Sremoyee/personal-demo/README.md

 # personal-demo
-This is my first git repository
-Author - Sremoyee Bag
+This is my first git repository, author - Sremoyee Bag